PiotrJander/rdza/README.md

 * expr only need reader but no state
 * statements need state
 * don't worry about nested functions for now; compose Except and State / Reader for now

+important:
+* compilation with stack fails due to the lexer!